 On July 31, 2014, the Company entered into an amendment and restatement of the License and Collaboration Agreement granting Solasia an exclusive worldwide license to develop and commercialize darinaparsin, and related organoarsenic molecules, in both intravenous and oral forms in all indications for human use.
 In exchange, the Company will be eligible to receive from Solasia development-and sales-based milestones, a royalty on net sales of darinaparsin, once commercialized, and a percentage of any sublicense revenues generated by Solasia.
 Solasia will be responsible for all costs related to the development, manufacturing and commercialization of darinaparsin.
-The Company's Licensors will receive a portion of all milestone and royalty payments made by Solasia to the Company in accordance with the terms of the Company's license agreement with the Licensors.
+The Company's Licensors, as defined in the agreement, will receive a portion of all milestone and royalty payments made by Solasia to the Company in accordance with the terms of the Company's license agreement with the Licensors.

 The \$5.0 million upfront payment received in March 2011 is being amortized over the period of the Company's research and development effort.
 The Company originally estimated this period to be 75 months.
 In accordance with the amended and restated License and Collaboration Agreement with Solasia, the Company is no longer obligated to continue their research and development efforts in connection with the upfront payment.
 However, there are certain deliverables that are included in the amended and restated License and Collaboration Agreement including transfer of intellectual property and prior research and development results, which were originally estimated by management to be completed by March 31, 2015 when the amended and restated License and Collaboration Agreement was signed in July 2014.
 Management subsequently reassessed the period of performance related to the remaining transitional services to be completed under the amended and restated License and Collaboration Agreement and determined that the services are now expected to be completed by March 31, 2016.
-Accordingly, the Company has recorded \$272 thousand and \$816 thousand in revenue during the three and nine months ended September 30, 2015 respectively, and \$633 thousand and \$1.0 million in revenue during the three and nine months ended September 30, 2014.
-The remaining deferred revenue balance of \$544 thousand at September 30, 2015 has been classified as current.
+Accordingly, the Company has recorded \$1.1 million in revenue during the twelve months ended December 31, 2015.
+The remaining deferred revenue balance of \$272 thousand at December 31, 2015 has been classified as current.